Skip to main content

 The Bluevua RO100ROPOT-UV earns our top spot as the most capable countertop filtration system you can buy.
 Its 6-stage reverse osmosis process paired with UV-C sterilization eliminates bacteria, viruses, heavy metals, fluoride, and PFAS that no pitcher filter can touch.
 The glass carafe is a thoughtful detail that keeps purified water free from plastic contact.

-At $317, this is a serious investment for a countertop unit.
-But if your water quality report shows elevated lead, high TDS, or detectable PFAS levels, the RO100ROPOT-UV delivers peace of mind that a $25 pitcher simply cannot.
+As the premium-priced option in our countertop lineup, this is a serious investment.
+But if your water quality report shows elevated lead, high TDS, or detectable PFAS levels, the RO100ROPOT-UV delivers peace of mind that a budget pitcher simply cannot.
 The 2:1 pure-to-drain ratio is efficient for an RO system, and the zero-installation design means renters can take it with them when they move.

 The main trade-off is speed and counter space.
 Filtering a full carafe takes several minutes, and the unit has a substantial footprint.
 For a household that drinks large volumes of water quickly, an under-sink RO system with a tank may be more practical.
 But for 1-3 person households who prioritize water purity above all else, this is the gold standard.